Azure/draft-classic/docs/getting-started.md

 $ curl localhost:54794
 Hello, World!
 ```

+> IMPORTANT: Your local port will likely be different than the one seen here.

 > NOTE: If `localhost` does not resolve on your system, try `curl 127.0.0.1:<PORT>` instead.